atlisg/vegan-bot/pm.md

 * Pick some default FAQ to display in dropdown on 0 letters in autocomplete
 * Ask sources for a public API with the answers so that we don't need to jsonify
 * Update readme
-* About page
-  * Remember to have the github repo link somewhere
 * Bot drawings for backgrounds
 * Implement stats (hits for each answer and each source)
 * Change editor settings, e.g. `trailing-commas: true`